1. Summary

 Unfunded schemes

-While we do not include government obligations under employment-related unfunded pension schemes, such as the Civil Service, Teachers’ or the NHS, in the ESA 2010-based fiscal statistics, we will include them in statistics based on the International Monetary Fund’s Government Finance Statistics Manual (GFSM) 2014.
+While we do not include government obligations under employment-related unfunded pension schemes, such as the Civil Service, Teachers' or the NHS, in the ESA 2010-based fiscal statistics, we will include them in statistics based on the International Monetary Fund's Government Finance Statistics Manual 2014 (GFSM 2014).

 Unfunded pension schemes are DB schemes by design.
 This means that in all of them, the size of the annuity or payout that a retiree is entitled to is determined through a formula and is normally linked to pre-retirement wages.
 As a result, the methods we use to compile the estimates are conceptually similar to those used for estimating funded DB scheme liabilities and are based on actuarial modelling.

 All unfunded pension schemes in the public sector are managed by units classified to the government sector for statistical purposes.
-In accordance with the international statistical rules, we use the 3% real, 5% nominal discount rate to estimate the present value of all unfunded public sector pensions.
+In accordance with the international rules, we use the same statistical discount rate to estimate the present value of all unfunded public sector pensions as we do for the funded DB schemes.
 This means that the unfunded pension liabilities reported in the GFSM 2014-based fiscal statistics are consistent with those in the supplementary ESA 2010 presentation, the UK National Accounts Table 29: Accrued-to-date pension entitlements in social insurance presentation.

 4.2 Estimates of other assets and liabilities